 How Do Tankless Water Heaters Work?

-In most homes, a standard boiler tank is the traditional storage unit of choice for storing water and keeping it hot until the water is needed.
+In most homes, a standard boiler tank is the traditional storage unit.
 Generally, electricity, natural gas, or propane are used to power the element inside the boiler and keep the water hot.

 A boiler storage tank can safely store from 30 to 60 gallons (136 to 272 liters) of water at any one time.
 It uses an enormous amount of power to keep the water at a constant temperature.
 Then, as the water is emptied from the boiler, fresh water is pumped in using more power to heat the fresh water to reach the correct temperature.

 Tankless water heaters are powered either by electricity or gas.
-The electric models are more popular than the gas models as they last longer, are typically smaller units, and are easier to install.
+The electric models are more popular since they last longer, are typically smaller units, and are easier to install.

 Gas-powered tankless water heaters produce a higher water flow rate (gallons or liters used per minute) than electric models.
-For example, a gas-powered water heater can heat up to 5 gallons (22 liters) of water to 70 degrees Fahrenheit (21 degrees Celsius) in one minute.
+For example, a gas-powered water heater can heat a flow rate of up to 5 gallons (22 liters) of water per minute 70 degrees Fahrenheit (21 degrees Celsius).
 A gas-powered water heater is an excellent option for larger homes that use a lot of water.

-However, they are substantially more expensive than their electric counterparts and need to be installed by a professional.
-In addition, these models require good ventilation.
+Gas models are substantially more expensive than electric tanks.
+Also, they need to be installed by a professional and require good ventilation.

 Gas-powered water heaters also need an annual maintenance check to keep them in good condition, but they have a potential life span of around 20 years or more, so they are worth the upkeep!

-The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model you select.
+The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model.
 You do need to purchase a special vent pipe for these units.
 Though you invest upfront, you can recoup and then some when paying your water bill.

-Mr. Tankless says the longevity of a gas-powered tankless water heater is much longer than that of an electric-powered tankless heater.
-Plus, he says, you’ll save up to 50% on your monthly gas bill.
+Mr. Tankless says gas-powered tankless water heaters typicallylast much longer than electric units.
+Plus, he says, you’ll save significantly on your monthly gas bill.
+According to energy.gov, gas-powered tankless water heaters generate higher flow rates than electric ones:

 Mr. Tankless recommends Rinnai gas-powered models.
 “The Rinnai has been around the longest.
 They have great warranties.
 And the unit is solid,” he tells me.